BetterHelp Relationship Counseling – Can Couples Counseling Help?

 Traditional therapy doesn’t work for everyone, for couples it can be especially challenging to coordinate a time to meet at an office and it may be difficult to be open and vulnerable when both partners are in the same room.
 Online counseling with a relationship counselor can work well because couples generally get to connect with a licensed therapist who specializes in improving partner-to-partner communication, just as with in-person therapy.
 For those who have busy schedules or children, completing therapy sessions online can be much more convenient and reachable than getting childcare and finding the time to visit a therapist’s office together.

-As this study explains, online couples therapy can be effective.
+As this study explains, online couples counseling can be effective.
 The couples participating in the study generally stated that the experience was a positive and beneficial one, and they were able to form a strong therapeutic alliance with their therapists.

-Through an online therapy platform, like BetterHelp, you can be matched with a mental health professional based on your needs and preferences for therapy, including sexual orientation, cognitive behavioral therapy, solution focused therapy, and others.
-With a service like BetterHelp, therapy can be participated in remotely, through video call, voice call, or in-app messaging.
+Through an online therapy platform, like BetterHelp, you can be matched with a mental health professional based on your needs and preferences for counseling, including sexual orientation, cognitive behavioral therapy, solution focused therapy, and others.
+With a service like BetterHelp, counseling can be participated in remotely, through video call, voice call, or in-app messaging.
 Additionally, you can reach out to your therapist outside of counseling sessions.
 It is important to note that BetterHelp does not accept insurance coverage, however, it is affordable, in many cases, depending on insurance provider, sessions cost less than an insurance co-pay.

 Takeaway